-Interest on the fixed rate notes will be payable semi-annually in arrears on August 24 and February 24 of each year, commencing August 24, 2012 and ending on the respective maturity date.
-The record dates for interest payments will be August 9 and February 9.
+Interest on the fixed rate notes will be payable semi-annually in arrears on March 30 and September 30 of each year, commencing March 30, 2014 and ending on the respective maturity date.
+The record dates for interest payments will be March 15 and September 15.

-Interest on the 2014 floating rate notes will be payable quarterly in arrears on each of May 18, August 18, November 18 and February 18 of each year, beginning May 18, 2012 and ending on their maturity date.
-Interest will be paid on the 2014 floating rate notes to holders of record of each 2014 floating rate note in respect of the principal amount thereof as at the 15th calendar day prior to the relevant floating rate interest payment date.
+Interest on the 2016 floating rate notes will be payable quarterly in arrears on each of March 30, June 30, September 30 and December 30, of each year, beginning December 30, 2013 and ending on their maturity date.
+The record dates for the interest payments will be close of business the 15th calendar day prior to the interest payment date.